 Think About the Future

 One thing that I regularly overlook is that a greenhouse is for more than just sowing seeds in the Spring.
 Once those seeds have moved on to their new home in the veg beds, the greenhouse provides an invaluable space for other crops, such as tomatoes and cucumbers, as well as extending the growing season into Autumn.
-Plan ahead and grow crops this reason too.
+Plan ahead and grow crops for this reason too.

 Don’t Over Plant